Sikkim Public Service Commission: History

-SPSC came into consideration back into May 1975.
+SPSC came into consideration back in May 1975.
 When Sikkim state was integrated with the Constitutional Provision under Article 315, the commission was constituted in 1978.
-During the initial periods, it did not work for four years.
-When the commission chairman was appointed by the state governor, it started functioning from 1982.
+During the initial periods, it did not work for four years, becoming functioning only in 1982 when the state governor appointed the commission chairman.

 Functions and responsibilities

 The commission is amended to function as per the constitution of India and Union Public Service Commission which provides it the state public service commission amendments.